 “Evidence suggests that cinnamon may have anti-carcinogenic effects as well, although the research thus far is limited to animal studies,” she says.
 “These experiments demonstrate that cinnamon extract slows the growth of cancer cells and induces cancerous cell death.”

-6. Cinnamon has anti-inflammatory properties.
+9. Cinnamon has anti-inflammatory properties.

 She says that in the West, “Systemic inflammation is a prominent problem that has led to the rise in chronic disease.”
 By adding cinnamon to a regular diet, this systemic inflammation can be reduced significantly.”

-Specific inflammation reduction means that consumption of cinnamon can help treat certain types of pain and headaches, as well as arthritis pain.
+Specific inflammation reduction means that consumption of cinnamon could help treat certain types of pain and headaches, as well as arthritis pain.
 It plays a double role in this particular type of pain, according to Baron, as cinnamon can also boost circulation.
 “With circulation problems such as Raynaud’s syndrome or arthritis, this helps stimulate and push circulation to the joints,” she explains.

-7. Cinnamon can help manage PCOS.
+10. Cinnamon can help manage PCOS.

 “A recent pilot study found that cinnamon reduced insulin resistance in women with PCOS,” explains Parekh, extending cinnamon’s recommended consumption from diabetes sufferers to anyone with an insulin resistance problem.